 ACT’s projects help governments exploit technical and policy entry points for the improved management of water under climate change.
 These include the improved management of data from automated weather systems in Bihar, enhanced flood forecasting in Odisha, water demand estimation under climate change in Pakistan and flood resilience planning in Assam, among others.
 Additional systems and policy-oriented projects include climate-proofing of existing State Water Missions in Assam and Bihar, and the development of Nepal’s National Adaptation Plan with the active collaboration of diverse sectors including water.

-Today, on World Water Day, we at ACT are taking an opportunity to reflect on our work on climate-resilient water management and suggest five best practices for climate-resilient water management.
+Today, on World Environment Day, we at ACT are taking an opportunity to reflect on our work on climate-resilient water management and suggest five best practices for climate-resilient water management.

 1. Robust engagement

 Multi-sectoral and multi-disciplinary stakeholders must be engaged in policy processes.
 This is the hallmark of ACT’s work in the water sector, as it ensures transparency, inclusivity and accountability.

 ACT’s multi-stakeholder engagement approaches include: